JuliaGraphics/Luxor.jl/docs/src/basics.md

 To finish a drawing and close the file, use `finish()`, and, to launch an external application to view it, use `preview()`.

 If you're using Jupyter (IJulia), `preview()` tries to display PNG and SVG files in the next notebook cell.
+If you're using Juno, then PNG and SVG files will appear in the Plots pane.

 ![jupyter](assets/figures/jupyter.png)